 We next describe the equilibrium price patterns implied by institutional herding, and their relationship with both long-term and short-term asset values.
 Suppose that there has been a herd of several institutional buys up to and including time t.
-How does the price at which a money manager bought at time t compare to long-term asset value (the eventual liquidation value) and to shortterm asset value (the price at time t + 1)?
-Consider first the relationship with long-term asset value.
+How does the price at which a money manager bought at time t compare to long-term asset value (the eventual liquidation value) and to short-term asset value (the price at time t + 1)?
+Consider first the relationship with long-run asset value.
 In equilibrium, the price at time t will be higher than the expected liquidation value of the asset, because the manager who bought at t did so after a sequence of buys.
 The endogenous reputational incentives described above imply that this manager was willing to overpay to buy the asset and dealers were happy to extract surplus by overcharging him.
-This implies that institutional herding up to time t is associated with long-term price reversals: Buy herds are followed by negative long-term returns, while sell herds are followed by positive long-term returns.
+This implies that institutional herding up to time t is associated with long-term price reversals: buy-herds are followed by negative long-term returns, while sell-herds are followed by positive long-term returns.

 The opposite relationship holds with regard to short-term asset values.
 When a number of managers have bought, market beliefs about the asset become quite positive.
 When the proportion of fund managers in the trading population is high, the next trader to face the dealer is likely to be a manager.
-This manager's tendency to imitate past trade indicates that he will not sell, regardless of his signal.
-Thus, as long as there are enough fund managers in the market, the average transaction price is likely to be higher at t + 1 than at t.
-This implies that institutional herding up to time t is associated with price continuation at the horizon t + 1: Buy herds are followed by positive short-term returns, while sell herds are followed by negative short-term returns.
+As we have already argued, this manager's tendency to imitate past trade indicates that he will not sell, regardless of his signal.
+Thus, as long as there are enough fund managers in the market, the average transaction price is likely to be higher at t+1 than at t.
+This implies that institutional herding up to time t is associated with price continuation at horizon t + 1: buy-herds are followed by positive short-term returns, while sell-herds are followed by negative short-term returns.

 To summarize, our model implies that equilibrium herding by fund managers leads to short-term price continuations and long-term price reversals.
-Therefore, our model provides theoretical foundations for the interpretation of the findings in the empirical literature on the price impact of institutional herding.
+Thus, our model provides theoretical foundations to interpret the findings in the empirical literature on the price impact of institutional herding.

 Our model also generates a number of other predictions.
-Some of these predictions find support in existing empirical results, while others give rise to new testable implications.
-We summarize some of these results here and provide a more detailed discussion of linkages to empirical results in the body of the article.
-We first define metrics for the association between institutional herding, and short- and long-run future returns, and demonstrate testable comparative statics.
-For example, we show that longer institutional buy herds are followed by higher long-term negative returns and by lower short-term positive returns.
+Some of these predictions find support in existing empirical results, while others provide new testable implications.
+We summarize some of these results here and provide a more detailed discussion of linkages to empirical results in the body of the paper.
+We first define metrics for the association between institutional herding and both short and long run future returns, and demonstrate testable comparative statics.
+For example, we show that longer institutional buy herds are followed by larger long-term negative returns and by smaller short-term positive returns.

 We then show that our model can generate return momentum in the following sense.
 Stocks that have been bought by institutions experience price appreciation.
-In turn, as institutional buying positively predicts short-term returns, the same stocks are expected to have positive short-term returns.
+In turn, since institutional buying positively predicts short-term returns, the same stocks are expected to have a positive short-term return.
 Thus, winners remain winners in the short term.
 An analogous result holds for losers.
-This contributes to the theoretical literature that derives momentum from a rational model rather than from a behavioral model of investors' underreactions or overreactions to news.
+This result contributes to the theoretical literature that derives momentum from a rational model rather than from a behavioral model of investors' underreaction or overreaction to news.